 If your child’s gums bleed when you help them floss, that doesn’t mean their mouth is unclean.
 It’s fairly common for gums to bleed when you first begin flossing between teeth.
 Your body is trying to irrigate the food, plaque, and bacteria in your gums through this positive inflammation response (bleeding).
 As long as the bleeding stops quickly, it’s not usually a problem.

 You should help your child floss their teeth until they are at least 8 years old.
-You can use traditional floss or floss picks that make it a bit easier.
+You can use traditional floss or floss picks.
 If your child is over 8 years old and has difficulty with hand-eye coordination or hand strength, talk to your pediatric dentist about good flossing options for them.

 10. Visit the dentist regularly.